Jopp-gh/Obsidian-Dune84/Wiki/Contacts.md

 ### Customize

-you can add more columns if you desire, but do not change the very first column as it is reserved for images only
+you can add **more columns**, *but do not change the very first column* as it is reserved for images only

 ---
 [go back to the ReadMe](https://github.com/Jopp-gh/Obsidian-Dune84/tree/main)